AliHosseinzadeh2000/dast-nevesht/README.md

 # dast-nevesht

-"Dast Nevesht" helps you keep teack of your daily notes.
+"Dast Nevesht" helps you keep teack of your notes.